Compassion Buddies

 Mexico, 14 years old

-She’s has a rough year— her mum needed emergency surgery which cleaned out the savings account for her upcoming quinceañera.
-I sent a small sum of money, but it’s so small.
-But my business has been so slow, it’s all I can do.
+She’s had a rough year— her mum needed emergency surgery which cleaned out the savings account for her upcoming quinceañera.
+I sent a small sum of money, I wish it was more, but my business has been so slow, it’s all I can do.
 Hopefully it will be enough to help create a good memory anyways.

 Bless